bbsmithy/tigum-gui/README.md

 Frontend for Tigum online learning tool, built with React/Typescript

-# What is Tigum?
+# Motivation

 Tigum is a tool for creating your own personalized learning experience using content collected from the internet.

-# Motivation

 Over the last few years I've been learning how to write software.
 About 95% of the resources I have used have been videos, blog posts and offical documentation.
 The internet has given me the access to a world of knowledge which has allowed me to enter into a career in software and so far I love it.